Crown Princess Märthas Memorial Fund

 The funds assets amounts to approximately NOK 27 million.
 The return on investment accrued during the calendar year is placed at the disposal of the board for allocation the subsequent year.
 If the entire return is not allocated, the remainder is added to the fund’s assets.

-About NOK 1 million - 1.5 million is allocated each year to a large number of recipients.
+About NOK 1 million is allocated each year to a large number of recipients.
 The usual grant size is NOK 5,000, but larger amounts may also be awarded.
-In 2017 the fund received 306 applications, of which 191 were approved.
+In 2021 the fund received 174 applications, of which 95 were approved.

 Appointed by His Majesty The King, the fund’s board is chaired by Princess Astrid Mrs Ferner.
-The other board members include the Lord Chamberlain, Bishop Emeritus, Mr Sigurd Osberg, former Head of the Chancery of the Order, Mr Egil Vindorum, and Secretary General, Ms Ingelin Killengreen.
+The other board members include the Lord Chamberlain, Mr Knut Brakstad, Mr Egil Vindorum and Ms Ingelin Killengreen.

 The Chancery of the Order is responsible for administration of the fund.
 Head of the Chancery of the Order, Ms Mette Tverli, serves as the fund’s secretary and general manager.